Galentine's Day: Plot summary

-Before the senior dance, Tom invites his ex-wife Wendy (Jama Williamson) to his office to finally disclose his romantic feelings for her, but she rejects him.
+Before the senior dance, Tom invites his ex-wife Wendy to his office to finally disclose his romantic feelings for her, but she rejects him.
 Not satisfied with the outcome, he attempts to blackmail her into a date using an alimony lawsuit as leverage.
 Tom and Wendy are later shown hugging and presumably making amends, although their conversation remains inaudible.
-Meanwhile, April's (Aubrey Plaza) boyfriend Derek (Blake Lee) and his boyfriend Ben (Josh Duvendeck) mock the senior citizens, causing April to question why their interactions must constantly be "cloaked in, like, 15 layers of irony".
+Meanwhile, April's boyfriend Derek and his boyfriend Ben mock the senior citizens, causing April to question why their interactions must constantly be "cloaked in, like, 15 layers of irony".
 They accuse her of "lameness", which they attribute to spending time with Andy, and provide her with several ultimatums.
 She breaks up with them in response.
-Ann (Rashida Jones) and Mark (Paul Schneider), at the same time, celebrate their first Valentine's Day together.
+Ann and Mark, at the same time, celebrate their first Valentine's Day together.
 In an interview with the camera crew, Ann describes the relationship as "good", but her tone of voice and body language around Mark contradict her statements.
 She later becomes jealous when Andy dedicates a song to April, even going so far as to question April about the possibility of a budding relationship between April and Andy, to which April responds impatiently.